openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 ## Build Samples and Demos

 If you have already built the demos and samples, you can skip this section.
-The build will take about 5-10 minutes, depending on your system.

 To build OpenVINO samples:

 @sphinxdirective
 .. tab:: Linux

-   Go to the :doc:`OpenVINO Samples page <openvino_docs_OV_UG_Samples_Overview>` and see the "Build the Sample Applications on Linux*" section.
+   Open :doc:`OpenVINO Samples page <openvino_docs_IE_DG_Samples_Overview>` and follow the "Build the Sample Applications on Linux*" section.

 .. tab:: Windows

-   Go to the :doc:`OpenVINO Samples page <openvino_docs_OV_UG_Samples_Overview>` and see the "Build the Sample Applications on Microsoft Windows* OS" section.
+   Open :doc:`OpenVINO Samples page <openvino_docs_IE_DG_Samples_Overview>` and follow the "Build the Sample Applications on Microsoft Windows* OS" section.

 .. tab:: macOS

-   Go to the :doc:`OpenVINO Samples page <openvino_docs_OV_UG_Samples_Overview>` and see the "Build the Sample Applications on macOS*" section.
+   Open the :doc:`OpenVINO Samples page <openvino_docs_IE_DG_Samples_Overview>` and follow the "Build the Sample Applications on macOS*" section.

 @endsphinxdirective